AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension-configuration.md

 ### [!UICONTROL Edge base path]

-This field will be used if you need to change the base path that is used to interact with Adobe Edge Network.
+Use this field if you need to change the base path that is used to interact with Adobe Edge Network.
 This shouldn't require updating, but in the case that you participate on a beta or alpha, Adobe might ask you to change this field.